 Know Your Height

 Always know the height of your trailer.
-Once you know your height add a foot to it to be on the safe side.
-You don’t want to hit a low clearance bridge
+Once you know your height add afoot to it to be on the safe side.
+You don’t want to hit a low clearance bridge.

 Know Your Route

 Always have your route mapped out before you leave to avoid any confusion.
-While towing a trailer it is harder to make course corrections or maneuver in traffic.
+While towing a trailer it is harder to make course corrections or maneuvers in traffic.
 It is especially harder on narrow roads or urban areas.

 It is recommended to have a navigation system that has a trailer or RV option.
 Having this option helps with avoiding low bridges and keeping you off narrow one-way roads.
 It will also give you the proper speed for your type of vehicle.
 The navigation system will also help in mapping out a good route to travel.